nortd/lasersaur/manual/overview.md

 ![mechimage](http://farm9.staticflickr.com/8528/8464053217_fac4bf454e_m.jpg)
 ![mechclose](http://farm9.staticflickr.com/8074/8414185536_c9090070b1_m.jpg)

 The mechanics comprise both stationary and dynamic parts.
 The primary building blocks of both the frame and the gantry are T-slot aluminum extrusions.
 They are widely used in the automation industry and many suppliers offer them.
 The Lasersaur is designed around extrusions with 20mm side lengths.
-All the mount assemblies are built from angle brackets and custom-cut acrylic pieces.
+All the mount assemblies are built from angle brackets and custom-cut alumiunm pieces.

 The linear motion assemblies for the x- and y-axis roll directly on the aluminum extrusions.
 Unlike many gantry designs, no proprietary rails and carriage assemblies are used.
 The Lasersaur carriages are build from standard-sized ball bearings (with nylon coating), cap screws and custom-cut acrylic pieces.
 Both axes are minimally constraint and are quite forgiving in terms of imprecisions of the frame.